Star Party Etiquette

 Learn the dos and don’ts of attending a star party

 We have learned so much about the etiquette of attending a star party since our first time at a star party hosted by the Delmarva Stargazers at Trap Pond State Park in Delaware.
 When you register to attend a star party most groups hosting the event have “Star Party Rules” posted on their website where you sign up so there’s no excuse for not knowing star party etiquette and what to expect.
 We were so new to stargazing, however we didn’t even know what we didn’t know.
-Here are the do’s and don’ts of attending a star party.

 Star parties are held to enjoy looking at the night sky with binoculars or a telescope and enjoy the comraderie of others with the same interest.
 The rules create an atmosphere to make that possible and eliminate offending lights that ruin night vision.
-With that in mind most of the important rules have to do with preventing white light and replacing it with a red light won’t disrupt your night vision.
+With that in mind most of the important rules have to do with preventing white light and replacing it with a red light so it won’t disrupt anyone’s night vision.

 Here’s our take on how to be a good citizen at a star party so you can be in the know before you go.

 This is particularly important if you need time to assemble a tent, table and other equipment and to set up your telescope or binoculars.
 It’s easier in daylight and considerate of the other observers near your setup area.
 These are your new neighbors who often become buddy stargazers and with whom you’ll share many hours.

 Find out the essentials when you sign in